 Partner & Notary Public

-Rachael Grabovic is an accredited Wills & Estates specialist with extensive experience as a lawyer in the areas of wills, estate planning, trusts and estate litigation.
+Rachael Grabovic is an accredited Wills, Trusts & Estates specialist with extensive experience as a lawyer in the areas of wills, estate planning, trusts and estate litigation.

 Rachael’s experience has seen her work in both private practice and within corporate Australia.
 She previously worked exclusively in the trustee industry for over 7 years providing bespoke succession and estate planning advice to high net worth individuals across Australia.
 Rachael also has a Graduate Diploma in Financial Planning from the Financial Services Institute of Australasia.